JulianKemmerer/PipelineC/examples/pypeline/chacha20poly1305/pypeline_sim_and_wireguard.md

 - **No native simulation.** PipelineC has no built in C-based (or Python-based) simulator, so simulations required generating VHDL and using a wrapper cocotb+GHDL testbench.
-- **No cycle-accurate latency modeling without slow full autopipelined VHDL generation.** There's no way to reason about auto-pipelined timing without going through synthesis and using an HDL simulator.
+- **No cycle-accurate latency modeling without slow full auto-pipelined VHDL generation.** There's no way to reason about auto-pipelined timing without going through synthesis and using an HDL simulator.
 - **String search pass/fail.** Correctness came down to scanning console output for `ERROR` lines, rather than a more programmatic pass/fail signal.